Single implants cost from £2,800 (inclusive)

 Pro: No treatment or cost upfront.

-Con: Teeth may shift, bite/jaw problems, and bone loss risk.
+Con: Teeth may shift, bite/jaw problems, and risk of bone loss.

 A dental implant is a small titanium post that replaces the root of a missing tooth.
 It’s gently placed under local anaesthetic and bonds naturally with your jawbone over a few months.
 Once healed, a crown, bridge, or denture is attached to restore your smile.